-Conservation Volunteers 2016: The stories behind the numbers
+Conservation Volunteers 2017: The stories behind the numbers

 Every year, we measure the contributions our volunteers make for nature through our Conservation Volunteers (CV) program and share stories about our successes, challenges and experiences.
 While conservation is at the heart of everything we do, it’s vitally important for us to celebrate the thousands of people who help us achieve our goals every year.

 Behind every CV event is a story of people, special places and the species that depend upon them.

 Highlights from the 2017 CV Season:

 Alberta volunteers built homes for native bees and planted 415 native shrubs and flowers to increase bee habitat.